jaredcsullivan/RESTful-MEAN-DemoApp/README.md

 # RESTful-MEAN-TodoApp
-A CRUD app that demstrates RESTful API built on top of a MEAN software stack
+A CRUD app that demonstrates RESTful API built on top of a MEAN software stack

 This is a MongoDB-Express.js-Angular.js, Node.js ToDo App with sub-items.